 As part of the ever-popular Lunchtime Concerts at Chichester Cathedral, the Mezin Piano Trio gave a concert in Chichester Cathedral on 4 November.

-Their concert included Cyril Rootham's opus 85 "Trio for Violin, Violoncello and Pianoforte".
+Their concert included Cyril Rootham's Op.85 "Trio for Violin, Violoncello and Pianoforte".
 This work dates from 1935, and the concert was a very welcome opportunity to hear this rarely-heard piece.
 The composer's grandson Dan Rootham was there, to hear the work for the first time.

-Before a near-capacity audience of around 500, Mezin Piano Trio members Anthony McCarthy (piano), Richard Smith (violin) and Yvonne-Marie Parsons (cello) concluded their concert with an early Beethoven work: his Piano Trio in G (opus 1 no 2).
+Before a near-capacity audience of around 500, Mezin Piano Trio members Anthony McCarthy (piano), Richard Smith (violin) and Yvonne-Marie Parsons (cello) concluded their concert with an early Beethoven work: his Piano Trio in G (Op.1 No.2).